TechWorksHub/best-practice-guide/cookbook.rst

 output the algorithms should produce for some given input data (**labeled data**), or simply the input data themselves (**unlabeled data**).

-Breakaway: Supervised vs Unsupervised vs Reinforcement vs Other Learning We use the nomenclature of **Supervised** vs **Unsupervised** (vs others) to describe the way in which our algorithms are learning.
+*Breakaway: Supervised vs Unsupervised vs Reinforcement vs Other Learning:*
+We use the nomenclature of **Supervised** vs **Unsupervised** (vs others) to describe the way in which our algorithms are learning.
 In Supervised learning, we learn from matched input data/output data pairs, data for which we already have the